 Even after robust planning, it’s important to be vigilant and responsive to changing circumstances.
 Assess what is and isn't working so that improvements can be made.

-Your risk assessments and procedures need to be living documents, but there are systems that you can put in the place to make it easier.
+Your risk assessments and procedures need to be living documents, but there are systems that you can put into place to make it easier.

 Prioritise and bear in mind the increased risk of COVID-19 infection for individuals who have been made more vulnerable.